hutianyu2006/clipboard/README.md

   ##Contribute

-  I am learning about Github, and I need some time to understand how to deal with pull requests.
-However, [Issues](https://github.com/hutianyu2006/clipboard/issues) are welcomed anytime.
+  ~~I am learning about Github, and I need some time to understand how to deal with pull requests.
+However, [Issues](https://github.com/hutianyu2006/clipboard/issues) are welcomed anytime.~~ Both PR & Issues are accepted.

   ## Credits